 A correctly designed and level concrete foundation provides the best means of installing floor-mounted fans.
 The mass of the base must maintain the fan/driver alignment, absorb normal vibration, and resist lateral loads.
-The overall dimensions of the concrete base should extend at least six inches beyond the outline of the fan.
+The overall dimensions of the concrete base should extend at least six inches beyond the base of the fan.
 The weight of the slab should be two to three times the weight of the rotating assembly, including the motor.
 The foundation requires firmly anchored fasteners such as the anchor bolts shown in Figure 1.
 Hammer-drilled expansion fasteners can be used in less demanding applications

 Move the fan to the mounting location and lower it over the anchor bolts.
 Shim and grout as required to level the fan.
 Fasten the fan securely.
+When isolation is used, check the nyb certified drawing for installation instructions.